fsoubelet/PyhDToolkit/docs/index.rst

 Acknowledgments
 ---------------

-The following people have contributed to the development of PyhDToolkit by contributing code, documentation, code reviews, comments and/or ideas:
+The following people have contributed to the development of PyhDToolkit by contributing code, documentation, comments and/or ideas:

 * :user:`Felix Soubelet <fsoubelet>`
 * :user:`Joschua Dilly <joschd>`